Charity A. McCarthy

 Professional Achievements, Honors, and Awards

-- Selected as a “Rising Star” on the Wisconsin Super Lawyer list by Law & Politics and Milwaukee Magazine in Estate Planning and Probate (2013-2014)
+- Selected as a “Rising Star” on the Wisconsin Super Lawyer list by Law & Politics and Milwaukee Magazine in Estate Planning & Probate, Business/Corporate (2013-2014)

 - Selected by In Business magazine as one of its “40 Under 40” (2011)